 Napa Valley College

-This is a full-time, 12-months-per-year, classified-administrative position.
-The salary has an appropriate placement on Range 15 of the current Administrative/Confidential salary schedule.
-Initial salary placement is $6,964/month to $7,678/month, with future steps up to $9,800/month.
+This is a full-time, 12-months-per-year, classified administrative position.
+The salary has an appropriate placement on Range 14 of the current Administrative/Confidential salary schedule.
+Initial salary placement is $6,632 to $7,312/month, with future steps up to $9,333/month.
 Placement on the salary schedule is commensurate with experience.
-The college offers a fringe benefit package, including medical, dental, vision, disability and life insurance, employee assistance program, and CalPERS membership.
+The college offers a fringe benefit package including medical, dental, vision, disability and life insurance, employee assistance program, and retirement system membership.
 Assignment includes 20 paid holidays, 22 vacation days, and 12 days sick leave annually.

 DUTIES AND RESPONSIBILITIES

-Performs personnel administrative functions (e.g. hiring, interviewing, evaluating, supervising, training, etc.) for the purpose of maintaining adequate staffing, enhancing productivity of personnel, and achieving objectives of the Financial Aid unit.
+• Supervises assigned personnel (e.g. recruitment, interviewing, evaluating, supervising, etc.) for the purpose of maintaining adequate staffing, enhancing productivity of personnel and achieving department objectives within budget.

 Performs other related duties as assigned for the purpose of ensuring the efficient and effective functioning of the work unit.